kaseymccormick/availability_overlap/README.md

 ##should be able to do
-log in
+- log in
-sign up
+- sign up
-set up poll
+- set up poll
-  -set days
+  - set days
-  -set times
+  - set times
-send out poll
+- send out poll
-collect data on poll
+- collect data on poll
-provide best day and time from data on poll live weight responders
+- provide best day and time from data on poll live
+- weight responders
-  - provide best day and time with this data factored edit profile edit own availability lock poll after sending for feedback
+  - provide best day and time with this data factored
+- edit profile
+- edit own availability
+- lock poll after sending for feedback

 *considerations*
-access to poll ifnormation limited? admin can set up polls and weights users can only provide their info and availability
+- access to poll ifnormation limited?
+- admin can set up polls and weights
+- users can only provide their info and availability

 ###cool to haves
 map with zip codes pinned/highlighted